benekastah/proto.js/README.markdown

 A fully prototypal inheritance system.
 This means no more calling pseudo-class functions with `new` (at least if you don't want to).
 It's wonderfully simple and oh-so-javascripty!

+_When you want to start playing with it, all you need is `src/proto.js`._

 ##Have a gander!

 Make some template objects